magento/merchdocs/src/sales/sales-menu.md

 ### Transactions

 The [Transactions]({% link sales/transactions.md %}) page lists all payment activity that has taken place between your store and all payment systems, and provides access to more detailed information.

-{:.ee-only}
-### Archive

-[Archiving orders]({% link sales/transactions.md %}) and other sales documents on a regular basis improves performance and keeps your workspace free of unnecessary information.